Additive decompositions for rings of modular forms: Introduction

 \section{Introduction}

 Rings of modular forms for congruence subgroups are of great importance in number theory.
-An example is $M_*(\Gamma_1(n);R)$, the ring of (holomorphic) $\Gamma_1(n)$-modular forms over a ring $R$, in which we assume $n$ to be invertible.
-If $R$ is a subring of $\C$, we can simply define it as the subspace of $\Gamma_1(n)$-modular forms with $q$-expansion in $R$; in general, we define it via global sections of line bundles on the compactified modular curves $\MMb_1(n)_R$ (which we view as stacks for $n<5$).\footnote{If $R$ does not contain an $n$-th root of unity, the coincidence of these two definitions can depend on the way one views sections of line bundles on $\MMb_1(n)_{\C}$ as functions on the upper half-plane.
-We will only use $q$-expansions in the presence of an $n$-th root of unity.} We denote the corresponding ring of weakly holomorphic modular forms by $\widetilde{M}_*(\Gamma_1(n);R)$; this is defined via sections of line bundles on the uncompactified modular curves $\MM_1(n)_R$.
+An example is $M_*(\Gamma_1(n);R)$, the ring of $\Gamma_1(n)$-modular forms over a ring $R$.
+If $R$ is a subring of $\C$, we can simply define it as the subspace of $\Gamma_1(n)$-modular forms with $q$-expansion in $R$.
+In other cases, we define it via global sections of line bundles on the compactified modular curves $\MMb_1(n)_R$ (which we view as stacks for $n<5$).\footnote{If $R$ does not contain an $n$-th root of unity, the coincidence of these two definitions can depend on the way one views sections of line bundles on $\MMb_1(n)_{\C}$ as functions on the upper half-plane.
+Apart from Appendix \ref{app:CuspForms}, we will only use $q$-expansions in the presence of an $n$-th root of unity.} We denote the corresponding ring of weakly holomorphic modular forms by $\widetilde{M}_*(\Gamma_1(n);R)$.

 While there is a lot of information available for low $n$, in general these rings are hard to understand.
-For example, it is an equivalent form of a famous theorem of Mazur \cite{Maz77} that the ring $\widetilde{M}_0(\Gamma_1(n);\Q)$ of modular functions only admits a ring homomorphism to $\Q$ if $n\leq 10$ or $n=12$, i.e.\ exactly if (the coarse moduli space of) $\MMb_1(n)_{\C}$ has genus $0$.
-There has certainly been progress to understand the rings $M_*(\Gamma_1(n);R)$ in general (see e.g.\ \cite{Rus16}), but a complete understanding seems to be difficult to obtain.
+For example, it is an equivalent form of a famous theorem of Mazur \cite{Maz77} that the ring $\widetilde{M}_0(\Gamma_1(n);\Q)$ of modular functions only admits a ring homomorphism to $\Q$ if $n\leq 10$ or $n=12$, i.e.\ exactly if $\MMb_1(n)_{\C}$ has genus $0$.
+There has certainly been progress to understand the rings $M_*(\Gamma_1(n);R)$ in general (see e.g.\ \cite{Rus16} or \cite{V-Z15}), but a complete understanding seems to be difficult to obtain.